metricationmatters/research/proposals/AreaAndVolume.md

 Why is that?

-How can we fix it to make it easier to says, use, and think about area and volume?
+How can we fix it to make it easier to say, use, and think about area and volume?

 Solution
 ========